coder187/CI_MS1_BusHire/README.md

-spinner circle not centereddue to large number - add padding-top to circle media query 300px not running without !important ipad welcome text bleed right margin form not floating right at high resoluutin(above 1869).
+spinner circle not centereddue to large number - add padding-top to circle media query 300px not running without !important ipad welcome text bleed right margin

+contact form breaks from float right at high resoluutin(above 1869). fix - wrap contact form header and form element in a div and float the div right. notice a left - right horizontal scroll - also on demo sites - so possibly not a bug.

 set posiotin abs seems to fix.
 ## Content